terryrossi/catalog-lightsail/README.md

         sudo a2ensite catalog.cong
               Restart Apache: `sudo apache2ctl restart`

+        - Run `python3 database_setup.py` to create all tables
+        - Run `python3 categories.py` to populate all tables

+### Application still not running: FileNotFoundError: [Errno 2] No such file or directory: 'client_secrets.json' ###

+Additional modifications to original application.py file:
+        - Lots of Issues with module not find due to use of `__init__.py` or because apache2 app on lightsail?
+So I added: `sys.path.append(“/var/www/catalog/catalog/”)` which fixes issue with database_setup module not found but still can't find `client_secrets.json`?!?

         If there were errors, I used the command, as per the book:

         sudo tail -f /var/log/apach2/error.log

   - Third party resources used in this Project: